-The removal of the nodes for all junction triangles from $G^3$ results in $O(h)$ {\it corridors}, each of which corresponds to an edge of $G^3$.
-This procedure leaves points $s$ and $t$ between which geodesic Euclidean shortest path needs to be computed are to be in their own corridors.
+The removal of all junction triangles results in $O(h)$ {\it corridors}.
+The points $s$ and $t$ between which a shortest path needs to be computed are placed in their own degenerate single point corridors.
+The boundary of each corridor $C$ consists of four parts (see Fig.~\ref{fig:corridor}): (1) A boundary portion of an obstacle $P_i\in \calP$, from a point $a$ to a point $b$; (2) a diagonal of a junction triangle from $b$ to a point $e$ on an obstacle $P_j\in \calP$ ($P_i=P_j$ is possible); (3) a boundary portion of the obstacle $P_j$ from $e$ to a point $f$; (4) a diagonal of a junction triangle from $f$ to $a$.
+The corridor $C$ is a simple polygon.
+Let $\tau(a,b)$ (resp., $\tau(e,f)$) be the Euclidean shortest path from $a$ to $b$ (resp., $e$ to $f$) in $C$.
+The region $H_C$ bounded by $\tau(a,b), \tau(e,f)$, $\overline{be}$, and $\overline{fa}$ is called an {\it hourglass}, which is {\it open} if $\tau(a,b)\cap \tau(e,f)=\emptyset$ and {\it closed} otherwise.
+(Refer Fig.~\ref{fig:corridor}.)
+If $H_C$ is open, then both $\tau(a,b)$ and $\tau(e,f)$ are convex polygonal chains and are called the {\it sides} of $H_C$; otherwise, $H_C$ consists of two {\it funnels} and a path $\tau_C=\tau(a,b)\cap \tau(e,f)$ joining the two apexes of the two funnels, and $\tau_C$ is called the {\it corridor path} of $C$.
+Let $x$ and $y$ be the endpoints of $\pi_C$.
+Also, let $x$ be at a shorter distance from $b$ as compared to $y$.
+The paths $\tau(b,x), \tau(e,x), \tau(a,y)$, and $\tau(f,y)$ are termed {\it sides of funnels} of hourglass $H_C$.
+We note that these paths are indeed convex polygonal chains.